McKenna Mendelson Mainline: The Mainline Bump 'n Grind Revue

-Breakups and Reuions
+Breakups and reunions

-By June 1972 Mendelson's continuing differences with McKenna led to his departure from the band.
+By June 1972, Mendelson's continuing differences with McKenna led to his departure from the band.
 The band continued without him, typically billed as "The Mainline".
-Mendelson's place was taken by the up-and-coming talent of Rick James, who would go on to great fame with multiple platinum albums for Motown and singles such as "Superfreak".
-The funk/R&B stage presence of James seemed a mismatch for the sittin' down heavy blues signature of the band, but the formula worked, with large receptive crowds in venues such as Carleton and Dalhousie Universities.
-Eventually, however, the reconstituted band fell apart when James left the band and Nolasco pursued a record deal for what he viewed as a super-talented performer in Rick James—a goal that Nolasco would ultimately achieve in 1978 with the release of James' debut album, "Come Get It!".
+Mendelson's place was taken by the up-and-coming talent of Rick James, who would go on to great fame with multiple platinum albums for Motown and singles such as "Super Freak".
+The funk/R&B stage presence of James seemed a mismatch for the sitting down heavy blues signature of the band, but the formula worked, with large receptive crowds in venues such as Carleton and Dalhousie Universities.
+Eventually, however, the reconstituted band fell apart when James left the band and Nolasco pursued a record deal for what he viewed as a super-talented performer in Rick James—a goal that Nolasco would ultimately achieve in 1978 with the release of James' debut album, Come Get It!.

 After Mendelson left the band he pursued a solo career.
 In 1975, Mendelson was signed by Taurus Records to record a studio album with producer Adam Mitchell (of The Paupers).
-Released as "Sophisto", the album was not a commercial success, so the label instead pursued a project in which Mendelson and McKenna, joined by Mitchell, would reunite and record a Mainline reunion album.
-This led to the album "No Substitute" released the same year credited to "Mainline Featuring Joe Mendelson and Michael Mckenna."
+Released as Sophisto, the album was not a commercial success, so the label instead pursued a project in which Mendelson and McKenna, joined by Mitchell, would reunite and record a Mainline reunion album.
+This led to the album No Substitute released the same year credited to "Mainline Featuring Joe Mendelson and Michael McKenna."
 The sessions were rancorous with Mendelson at his dictatorial best and the album was, unsurprisingly, a failure.
 This was to be the last recording featuring Mendelson and McKenna as bandmates.

 Changing his name to Mendelson Joe, Mendelson returned to his solo career, joined by former MMM bandmate Ted Purdy, who worked with Joe on several of his early solo albums as musician and co-producer.

-Mainline Today
+Mainline today

-The Mainline reunited in the 1900s without Mendelson, but with Mike McKenna (guitar, slide guitar, vocals), Tony Nolasco (drums, lead vocals), Mike Harrison (bass, vocals), Ted Purdy (acoustic guitar, vocals), and Bob Adams (harmonica).
+The Mainline reunited in the 1990s without Mendelson, but with Mike McKenna (guitar, slide guitar, vocals), Tony Nolasco (drums, lead vocals), Mike Harrison (bass, vocals), Ted Purdy (acoustic guitar, vocals), and Bob Adams (harmonica).
 This group played regularly into the 2000s, including to a sold out crowd at the last ever show at the El Mocambo Tavern, later released by Bullseye Records as the album Last Show @ The Elmo.
 To date, their final show was at the Black Swan Tavern On April 25, 2009, celebrating McKenna's 45 years on the Toronto music scene.

-With the exception of "No Substitute", Mainline's albums today remain available on music streaming services such as Apple Music and Spotify.
+Mainline's albums today remain available on music streaming services such as Apple Music and Spotify.

 Frank "Zeke" Sheppard died of lung cancer on October 10, 1997, at the age of 56.

 Mike Harrison died on January 7, 2022, at the age of 74, after suffering a stroke in late 2021.

 Mendelson Joe, after five years suffering from Parkinsons Disease, chose an assisted death on February 7, 2023, at the age of 78.